Visitors to SAM

 Bernd Zabel at SAM, Biosphere 2 Today we had the sincere pleasure of receiving Bernd Zabel, project manager for the Biopshere 2 construction and team member in the second (1994) sealed mission.

-As with our time spent with Phil Hawes and Linda Leigh in 2021, it was a true honor to receive his passion, intellect, and stories for the challenges and rewards of the audacious Biosphere 2 project, reinforcing what can be done with vision and focus toward a single goal (and a sense of humor along the way).
+As with our time spent with Phil Hawes and Dr. Linda Leigh in 2021, it was a true honor to receive his passion, intellect, and stories for the challenges and rewards of the audacious Biosphere 2 project, reinforcing what can be done with vision and focus toward a single goal (and a sense of humor along the way).

 “I was again a bit nervous receiving one of the Biospherians, thinking, What will he think of our modifications and additions to the Test Module?
 On our tour Bernd expressed his enthusiasm, saying more than once ‘This is beautiful!’
 A few times he stopped with a puzzled look on his face, as he worked to recall how things were originally configured.
 ‘Our water storage tank was over there, and here was …”